cryostatio/cryostat-legacy/HTTP_API.md

     ###### synopsis
-    Returns whether or not the Grafana datasource and Grafana dashboard that Container JFR is configured with are running properly.
+    Returns whether or not the Grafana datasource and Grafana dashboard that Cryostat is configured with are running properly.
-    Can also be used to see if Container JFR itself is running properly, by checking for a valid response.
+    Can also be used to see if Cryostat itself is running properly, by checking for a valid response.

     ###### request